 It might surprise people to learn that the first digital image was scanned way back in 1957.
 Especially when you consider that the first digital camera was made in 1975.

-Russell Kirsch was an engineer that was part of a team that developed a digital image scanner, creating this image that was way before digital or lightroom photography was even an idea.
+Russell Kirsch was an engineer who was part of a team that developed a digital image scanner, creating this image way before digital or lightroom photography was even an idea.

 The resolution on this image is low because the computer he used couldn’t store any more data.
 It might not be one of the most popular images, but it is definitely one of the most iconic.